Juanpe/SkeletonView/README.md

 </table>

 > **IMPORTANT!**
->>```SkeletonView``` is recursive, so if you want show the skeleton in all skeletonable views, you only need execute show method in the main container view.
+>>```SkeletonView``` is recursive, so if you want show the skeleton in all skeletonable views, you only need execute the show method in the main container view.
 For example, with UIViewControllers

 ### 🌿 Collections